 Marty Zigman

-Holding all three official certifications, Marty is regarded as the top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. He is a former Deloitte & Touche CPA and has held CTO roles.
-For over 30 years, Marty has produced leadership in ERP, CRM and eCommerce business systems.
-Contact Marty to set up a conversation.
+Holding three official certifications, Marty is widely recognized as a top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. A former Deloitte & Touche CPA and technology executive with CTO roles, he brings over 35 years of leadership in ERP, CRM, and eCommerce business systems.
+Contact Marty to engage directly.

 30 thoughts on “Understand NetSuite Item Groups vs. Kits to Produce Superior Reporting

-Just curious how this works with E-Commerce.
+1. Just curious how this works with E-Commerce.
 How is the item displayed on the web store?

 I know for external E-Commerce sites (non-NetSuite) the order import may have issues.